curtisnlogan/boardwalk-games/README.md

 # Boardwalk Games

 This project is a website for a shop that is based around tabletop games.
-It was created as part of a coding bootcamp to practice fundamental web development skills.
-This was the last semi-guided walkthrough project before our first solo one.
+It was created as part of a coding bootcamp at Code Institute, to practice fundamental web development skills.

 ## Acknowledgements

-  * This project was a semi-guided project at Code Institute.
-Thanks to my instructors and classmates for their support.
+  * This project was a walkthrough project with challenges at Code Institute.